 Resubmittal of the SID binder is not required if there are no changes from the previous design submittal.
 Provide updated cover and spine for insertion into the previously submitted SID binder.
 If only minor changes are required, resubmit applicable coded samples (tape ready for application), updated binder cover and spine, corrected Room Finish Schedule, UFGS 09 06 00 Schedules for Finishes or Finish Schedule and Finish Legend, Interior Finish Plans, and Design Analysis.
-If major changes to the color boards are required, resubmit with color samples of all proposed interior finishes, updated binder cover and spine, corrected Room Finish Schedule, UFGS 09 06 00 Schedules and Finish Schedule, UFGS 09 06 00 Schedules of all proposed interior finishes, updated binder cover and spine, corrected Room Finish Schedule, UFGS 09 06 00 Schedules for Finish Schedule and Finish Legend, Interior Finish Plans, and Design Analysis.
+If major changes to the color boards are required, resubmit with color samples of all proposed interior finishes, updated binder cover and spine, corrected Room Finish Schedule, UFGS 09 06 00 Schedules for Finish Schedule, UFGS 09 06 00 Schedules for Finishes or Finish Schedule, UFGS 09 06 00 Schedules for Finishes or Finish Schedule and Finish Schedule, UFGS 09 06 00 Schedules for Finishes or Finish Schedule and Finish Legend, Interior Finish Plans, and Design Analysis.